moov-io/paygate/README.md

 Docs: [Project](https://moov-io.github.io/paygate/) | [API Endpoints](https://moov-io.github.io/paygate/api/) | [Admin API Endpoints](https://moov-io.github.io/paygate/admin/)

 This project is sponsored by Moov Financial, Inc which offers commercial support, hosting, and additional features.
 Refer to our [Moov's payout documentation](https://moov.io/payouts/) for more information.

-## Project Status

-We’ve designed and released [achgateway for orchestrating ACH uploads](https://github.com/moov-io/achgateway) in real production scenarios.
-Please read [over our guide to achgateway](https://moov.io/blog/education/ach-gateway-guide/) and give us feedback on the design or your experience!
-We appreciate your trust and support to build these low-level payment protocols and utilities.

 ## Getting Started